dsg-polymtl/large-flock/docs/llm_map.md

 # `lf_map` Function Documentation

-The `lf_map` function in the Large Flock DuckDB extension enables dynamic processing of data using various Large Language Models (LLMs).
-This function allows you to apply natural language templates to your data, which can be used for a wide range of tasks such as validation, summarization, and classification.
+The `lf_map` is a mapping function from a row in a relation to a new set of attributes that are appended to the row.
+It does so using an LLM call.

 ## Syntax